 But, living on this side of eternity, that is rarely how we feel.
 I would venture a guess that we never feel complete and pure and righteous.
 It is a good thing that our salvation does not depend on how we feel.
 We remember too much.
 We have too many commandments of both God and man circling around in our heads.
+God's commandments aren't the problem.
+Us breaking them is the problem.
 We have red in our leger.
 We have blood on our hands.

 It is like the scene from Shakespeare's Macbeth.
 Lady Macbeth (Act 5 Scene 1) is scrubbing her hands again and again.
 She will do it for 15 minutes at a time, we are told - or, as Shakespeare put it, a quarter hour.
 And she cries out, "Out damned spot.
 Out, I say!"
 She sees a spot of blood on her hands and it won't wash away.
-She goes on to say that she can smell it.
+She goes on to say that she can smell it and "all the perfumes of Arabia will not sweeten this little hand."

 In reality, there was no physical blood.
 But there was nothing she could do to take the guilt away.
 It is like Edgar Allan Poe's Tell-Tale Heart.
 It keeps pounding in your head.
 That is how sin feels sometimes.
 It just won't go away.
 This is how sin always feels without Christ.

-Remember how last week I said that we teach our children false things, unimportant things, half-truths.
-The notion that you can cover up your sin and it will simply go away in time is a myth.
+Our world attempts to mask this through self-medication, or focusing on or distracting us with unimportant things, or comforting us with half-truths.
+The notion that you can cover up or mask your sin and it will simply go away in time is a myth.
 It is lie.
-It is like a quote I saw this week on Facebook: "The devil offers you the world, but leaves you hanging on a cross all by yourself, fed up and blaming Jesus."
+The devil offers you the world, but leaves you hanging on a cross all by yourself, fed up and blaming Jesus.

-Satan offers you the treasures or pleasures of the world and then wants you to take your sin and hide it, bury it deep inside your heart, hoping that no one finds out.
-Satan wants you to run away and hide.
+Satan offers you the treasures or pleasures of the world and then wants you to take your sin and hide it, bury it deep inside your heart, hoping that no one finds out - living in the vain hope that maybe God will just cover up His eyes.

+Satan wants you to run away and hide - to live in fear.
 Satan wants you to be alone, and then be angry at God because you feel alone.

 God has provided a much better solution to the problem of sin and evil.

 There is only One who has the authority to break the seals on the scroll.
 There is only One who could be a Husband to the Church, and give Himself up for her.

 There is only One who can take His bride, the Church, make her clean "by the washing of water with the Word" and present her, in splendor, without spot, wrinkle, or any such thing," as St. Paul says.

 Lady Macbeth said, "Out damned spot!"
 Christ chose to be damned for you.
 He suffered the punishment for the guilt of your sin.
 He endured separation from His Heavenly Father (which is the worst part of hell).
 Judgment with no hope of grace.
 This is what Jesus chose.
-Only He had the authority to lay down His life for His bride.
-Only He had the authority to take it up again.
+Only He has the authority to lay down His life for His bride.
+Only He has the authority to take it up again.